Home

 Alameda, Colusa, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, and Yolo.

 Both of the Archaeological Resource Service principals, Katherine Flynn and William Roop, were listed in the latest DIRECTORY OF CERTIFIED PROFESSIONAL ARCHEOLOGISTS, published by The Society of Professional Archeologists.
-This listing is currently being replaced by the Registry of Professional Archaeologists, for which we are applying.
+This listing has been replaced by the Registry of Professional Archaeologists.
+William Roop is currently listed in the Register of Professional Archaeologists (ID number 15428).

 Society for California Archaeology Pacific Coast Archaeological Society